tiiiecherle/osx_install_config/README.md

-macOS Scripting for Configurations, Backup and Restore
+macOS Scripting for Configuration, Backup and Restore
 =============

-Hey to every OS X user ;)
+Hey to every macOS user ;)

 I am not a developer but an apple user and admin for more than 10 years.
-I realized that a clean install on every major OS X update is the best way to avoid many bugs and get rid of old, no longer needed files in the system.
+I realized that a clean install on every major macOS update is the best way to avoid many bugs and get rid of old, no longer needed files in the system.
 But unfortunately every install took a lot of time and I have more than one mac to admin...
-That`s why I did this project: to make clean installations on OS X as easy, individual and fast as possible.
+That`s why I did this project: to make clean installations on macOS as easy, individual and fast as possible.

 Of course you can customize and run the commands and scripts on existing systems that did not lately get a clean install, too.

-It`s kind of a walkthrough of a clean OS X install with manuals, scripts, comments and a lot of OS X know how that I gathered.
+It`s kind of a walkthrough of a clean macOS install with manuals, scripts, comments and a lot of macOS know how that I gathered.

 I wrote a [backup and restore script](#7---backup-and-restore-script) for all my third party apps and their preferences files.
 But restoring old OS system files on a clean new OS install is not recommended.

-That`s why one of the intentions is to make the complete OS X System Preferences highly customizable by script.
+That`s why one of the intentions is to make the complete macOS System Preferences highly customizable by script.
 There were already a lot of existing scripts.
 Those built the basis and the idea for mine.
 That's why a lot of [credit](#credits) goes to their authors.
-I tried to make their scripts more complete with a lot of my own additions and even tried making them better and clearer by giving them a structure according to the OS X System Preferences and the apple apps that ship with the OS (Safari, Calendar, Contacts, ...).
+I tried to make their scripts more complete with a lot of my own additions and even tried making them better and clearer by giving them a structure according to the macOS System Preferences and the apple apps that ship with the OS (Safari, Calendar, Contacts, ...).

 At first it was intented only for my personal use.
 But then I decided to publish everything here because it took me so many hours and I would have loved to find anything like this when I started.
 So I hope it helps anyone ;)